Learn of Christ

 The widows bring out the garments Tabitha made - garments still in the widows' possession, still being worn, still keeping them warm.
 Her works follow her.
 They are present in the room.
 They testify to her love.
 When Peter arrives, he is met not with theological argument but with the evidence of a life spent in service.

 Peter enters the upper chamber.
 He clears the room.
-He kneels and prays - connecting his will to the will of the Father, making this moment not about his power but about God's power working through him.
+He kneels and prays - connecting his will to the will of the Father, making this moment a vessel for God's power working through him.
 Then he turns to her and speaks her name: "Tabitha, arise."
 The word is the same word Jesus used when He raised Jairus' daughter.
 The power is the same.
 The authority is the same.
 The result is the same: she opens her eyes, she sits up, she is given her life back.

-If you spend your life on things that seem small - making garments, doing good to those no one else notices, serving the overlooked - your work is not small.
-Tabitha's good works in this story are not sidelined.
-They are the reason she is brought back.
-They are the reason Peter is called.
-They are the reason many believe.
+If you spend your life on things that seem small - making garments, doing good to those no one else notices, serving the overlooked - your work carries weight.
+Tabitha's good works in this story are the reason she is brought back, the reason Peter is called, the reason many believe.
 The work of your hands, done faithfully, matters more than you will know until eternity.

 Acts 9The Gospel Spreads